 Kate Mangione, PT, Ph.D., FAPTA.
 Dr. Mangione’s research combines her clinical passions of older adults and exercises.
 She began her research career studying the effects of unweighted exercise on cardiovascular and pain responses to treadmill walking in older adults with knee OA.
 She applied these findings and was funded to perform a randomized clinical trial of moderate and low-intensity cycling in persons with knee OA.
 For the last 20 years, Kate has been examining various forms of physical therapy programs on improving function in older adults after hip fracture.
 She has and continues to examine the benefits of strength training, endurance training, multi-modal exercise training performed in the home setting with older adults post fracture.
 She is currently the site PI for an NIH multi-site RCT.
 Dr. Mangione has begun investigating whether standardized exercise programs can be applied to older adults with multiple chronic conditions receiving Medicare-funded home care services.

 Exercise Protocols for Individuals with Parkinson Disease or Multiple Sclerosis

 Janet Readinger, PT, DPT.
 Dr. Readinger has collaborated with several faculty members to pursue her research interests.
 Dr. Readinger’s research involves investigating exercise protocols for individuals with Parkinson disease or multiple sclerosis.
 Her current project focuses on examining the effects of a concentrated, week-long brief intense exercise program for individuals with Parkinson disease.
 Her preliminary data has shown promising results of this novel approach to care for individuals with chronic neurologic disease.
-She has extensive experience working in inpatient rehabilitation and more recently has assumed the role as the Director of the Dan Aaron Stay Fit Exercise Program, working with individuals with Parkinson disease or multiple sclerosis.
+She has extensive experience working in inpatient rehabilitation and serves as the Director of the Dan Aaron Stay Fit Exercise Program, working with individuals with Parkinson disease or multiple sclerosis.

 Pediatric Physical Therapy